A Gallery of Circumcisions

 A skin-bridge is formed when the raw remnant where the foreskin was cut attaches to the raw surface of the glans and heals that way.
 This happens after the doctor has lost interest in the case and the mother, who has been told her son's circumcised penis is now "low maintenance" and has no idea what it is "supposed" to look like, does not notice that anything is the matter.
 It is not only ugly, but creates a space where smegma may be trapped and - unlike under the intact foreskin - can not be readily cleaned.

-The owner of this is 18.
+The owner of this was 18 when he took the first picture.
 There is also a small skin tag on the right side of his glans.
+He later had the bridge resolved.
+A scar on his glans may still be seen (click to enlarge).

 The owners of these bridges have made a virtue of necessity: